lester-lee/f2018-info-vis/_posts/2018-11-05-visualprocessing.md

 We can also use luminance to calculate the contrast of an image, since contrast is the difference in luminance between two objects.
 I will not be doing feature detection in these thumbnails (perhaps in the future), so I cannot compare the difference between the image feature and the background (Weber contrast).
 Instead, I will be calculating the Michelson contrast for each thumbnail.
 > C = (Lmax - Lmin) / (Lmax + Lmin)

+This is not the best measure, as any image with both black and white present will have maximum contrast, regardless of the ratio of dark to light in the thumbnail.
+There are more sophisticated ways to measure contrast, and I may delve deeper into implementing these in the future.

 ## References
 [^brightness]: [Information Display by Charles P. Halsted](http://crompton.com/light/index.html)
 [^pb]: [Discussion on different measures of brightness](http://www.nbdtech.com/Blog/archive/2008/04/27/Calculating-the-Perceived-Brightness-of-a-Color.aspx)